 The weekly calls are hosted by Santa Cruz Permaculture founder David Shaw.
-Guest instructors shift each cohort but frequently include Lydia Nielsen, John Valenzuela, Paula Grainger, and others.
+Guest instructors shift each cohort but frequently include Lydia Neilsen, John Valenzuela, Paula Grainger, and others.
 Learn more about our team of instructors here.

 Our weekly calls are Tuesdays at 7:00-8:30 PM Pacific.